Position Title:Lift Attendant

 Must be able to work weekends and holiday!
 Must be at least 18 years or older!

 Ski lift machinery, ski/snowboard equipment, and hand tools.

-90% of the workday is spent outdoors in a ski resort setting with constantly changing weather conditions including but not limited to: cold, heat, snow, wet, lightening and thunder storms.
+90% of the workday is spent outdoors in a ski resort setting, with constantly changing weather conditions including, but not limited to: cold, heat, snow, wet, lightening and thunder storms.
 90% of the workday is spent standing.
 Constantly lifting, pushing, and pulling objects weighing up to 100 pounds.
 Occasionally carrying objects weighing up to 50 pounds.
 Constantly using and monitoring controls that operate lifts.
-Constantly handling objects and using hearing, near and far acuity, depth perception, color and field of vision.
+Constantly handling objects and use of hearing, near and far acuity, depth perception, and color and field of vision.

 10% of the time noise levels reach 75 – 110 decibels.
 Occasional exposure to fumes, odors, and gases.
 Constant exposure to mechanical hazards.
 Occasional exposure to electrical, high exposed work sites, burns, and radiant energy.
 This is a skiing position.Apply Now